datanav/docs/configuration.rst

 This sink supports :ref:`batching <pipe_batching>`.

-Note that identiy columns (columns with automatically assigned values) are currently not supported by the SQL sink, however there is a potential :ref:`workaround <mssql-identity-columns>` for non-primary key identity columns for MS SQL based systems.
+Note that identity columns (columns with automatically assigned values) are currently not supported by the SQL sink, however there is a potential :ref:`workaround <mssql-identity-columns>` for non-primary key identity columns for MS SQL based systems.

 Prototype